Bipolar Disorder

 ❓ What is bipolar disorder in simple terms?

-❓ Is bipolar disorder the same as normal mood swings?
+❓ Is bipolar disorder the same as emotional instability?

-❓ Is bipolar disorder the same as normal mood swings?
+❓ Is bipolar disorder the same as emotional instability?

 ❓ Is bipolar disorder caused by one single factor?